nucypher/pyUmbral/docs/source/installation.rst

 Build from source code
 -------------------------

-pyUmbral is maintained on GitHub https://github.com/nucypher/pyUmbral.
+pyUmbral is maintained on GitHub: https://github.com/nucypher/pyUmbral.

 Clone the repository to download the source code.